2016 United States House of Representatives elections in Illinois: District 15

 The incumbent was Republican John Shimkus, who had represented the district since 2013 and previously represented the 19th district from 2003 to 2013 and the 20th district from 1997 to 2003.
 He was re-elected with 74% of the vote in 2014.
 The district had a PVI of R+14.
 Shimkus ran for re-election.

 Republican primary

-State Senator Kyle McCarter unsuccessfully challenged Shimkus for the Republican nomination.
-McCarter ran to the right of Shimkus.
+State Senator Kyle McCarter unsuccessfully challenged Shimkus from the right.